 • Does the user base need training to avoid adding tickets to the service desk queue?

-Once identified, IT Managers can use ‘close the loop’ tactics to address the problems at their source, eliminating recurring issues.
+Once identified, service desk managers can use ‘close the loop’ tactics to address the problems at their source, eliminating recurring issues.

 Not getting the reports you should expect from your service desk provider?